top of page

 DAY 27: RIYADH SITES; FAREWELL DINNER

 This morning, after breakfast, we visit Riyadh’s Souq Al-Zal, a shopping trip through time.
-The market can trace its history back to 1901, to the beginning of modern Saudi Arabia.
-It sits within a stone’s throw of the Masmak fortress – the site where, in 1902, where young Lbn Saud and a small band of his most trusted soldiers crept up after dawn prayers, rushed the gate, captured the governor, and announced the return of the Al Saud family.
-A treasure trove of traditional Eastern artifacts, the souq is one of the major tourist attractions in Riyadh.
-The word ‘zal’ means ‘carpet’ or ‘floor rug’, referring to the patterned textiles so central to Middle Eastern imagery.
+The market dates back to 1901, to the beginnings of modern Saudi Arabia, and sits just a stone’s throw from the Masmak Fortress; the site where, in 1902, a young Ibn Saud and a small band of his trusted soldiers crept up after dawn prayers, captured the governor, and declared the return of the Al Saud family.
+A treasure trove of traditional Eastern artifacts, the souq is one of Riyadh’s major tourist attractions.
+The word “zal” means “carpet” or “floor rug,” referencing the patterned textiles so central to Middle Eastern imagery.

-After, enjoy a walk through the outdoor gardens of the National Museum park.
-We will then continue to the Hall of King Abdulaziz where there is an extensive showroom of old cars that were part of the King’s collection.
-Continuing on, we will visit Murraba Palace - among the most important palaces built by King Abdulaziz that was built to accommodate his family.
-It was built in the traditional Najid style, by using local building materials only.
+After exploring the museum, we enjoy a walk through the outdoor gardens of the National Museum Park.
+We then continue to the Hall of King Abdulaziz, which houses an extensive collection of historic cars once owned by the King.
+Our final stop today is Murabba Palace, one of the most important palaces built by King Abdulaziz to accommodate his family.
+Constructed in the traditional Najdi style using only local materials, it offers a fascinating glimpse into Saudi architectural heritage.

 Overnight Riyadh